Skip to main content

 Automatic expiration dates for stock items

 If your company produces stock items that have a limited shelf life, you can use the MYOB.Manufacturing.ExpiryDatesAutomation customisation to define shelf-life duration.
-That way, MYOB Advanced Manufacturing can automatically calculate the expiration date for a batch of stock items.
+That way, MYOB Acumatica Manufacturing Edition can automatically calculate the expiration date for a batch of stock items.

 Because you only need to define the shelf life of a stock item once, there's less chance for human error to miscalculate an expiration date.
 For example, your company is less likely to produce a batch of bread loaves that incorrectly say they expire ten years in the future.